Hunter2026/Dallas-Mavs-SWE-Intern-Project/README.md

 (there isn't enough game logs for more than one season but it's a nice feature for future purposes) and they have the ability to sort through stats in the game logs by most to least.

+Since we have career averages, season averages, and game logs, I decided to implement a player development chart over their career to see increase or decrease in minutes, points, assists, total rebounds, steals and blocks.
+This way it is easy to see visually on whether a player's progression as been positive or negative.